 City streets are crowded, colorful and lively.
 Country folk flock in to visit markets, shops and banks.
 Guests from hotels and cruise ships make their way to in-bond shops and Crafts Markets.
 Housewives, office girls and market higglers promenade round bar-front discussion groups and sidewalk domino games.

 Architecture is a mixture of last-century "gingerbread" wooden houses interspersed with modern buildings, many of which harmonize because Georgian facades never really went out of fashion.

 Sam Sharpe Square, a pleasant cobble stoned hub of activity, is roughly the center of the town where stands the Cage, formerly a jail for runaway slaves, and the ruins of the Courthouse, built in 1804 and destroyed by fire some 20 years ago.

 Doctor's Cave Beach is in MoBay $5 per person entry.

 Don't be afraid to take Jamaican local buses.
 They are 10 times cheaper than tourist taxis.
 Don't let those (tourist) taxi drivers rip you off.
 Local taxis (called "route taxis") are an interesting way to get around and far cheaper than tourist taxis.

-Consider signing up for the excursions offered by your ship.
-They may not be the least-expensive way to see the island, but you won't have to waste your limited time making arrangements yourself-and you won't have to worry about missing the ship.
 Typical excursions out of Montego Bay are tours of historic houses and plantations, a round of golf, overland treks by bus or on horseback, and forays to explore underwater mysteries in a semi submersible boat or through a snorkeling mask.
-Shore excursions-and their prices-vary from cruise line to cruise line.

 Dunn's River Falls is a famous waterfall near Ocho Rios.